 - Do they have experience working remotely?
 If so, ask them how they organized their day.
 This will help you gauge the importance they place on time management.

 - Take note of how they make their points.
-Do they do so in a cogent, easy to understand manner?
+Do they do so in a cogent, easy-to-understand manner?
 What kind of questions are they asking?
-Are they a good communicator?
+Are they good at communicating?

 If you identify an elite candidate that’s the kind of person you want in your organization, the chances are high that they’ll check all these boxes.
 But the skills and considerations listed above are all key items you’ll want to address and watch out for when working through the process of hiring remote employees.